Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 		jump.3		savecarry
 ```

-While this could be a simple fix - we could just use A instead of C, when we execute savecarry, we'll have the unchanged value of C still, which isn't going to do us much good.
-As a result, we need to get out of here so we can move the code around without worrying about disrupting all the existing method calls.
-In theory this might be fine, because all these jump.3 and call.3 are all relative jumps.
+While this could be a simple fix - we could just use A instead of C, when we execute savecarry, while we will have saved the new value into the vX register (as this is where d0 points), we will still have the unchanged value that was in vX stored in C, which means we will not calculate the shifted out bit for vF correctly.
+As a result, we need to escape this space so we can move the code around without worrying about disrupting all the existing method calls.
+In theory this might not sound like a big deal but all goto and subroutine calls are all relative jumps, so any that jump from one side of our code to the other would need to be adjusted.

-Anyway here's the plan:
+My initial cunning plan would be to do something like:
 Load the address of our custom code into C
 Push the address of our custom code to the stack
 Jump to alusetup (instead of call) - it still has a return, so it'll pop the address we pushed off the stack and then run the code at our new area.